benevol/website/2014/index.md

 Attendance to BENEVOL 2014 is free (including lunch, coffee breaks, and dinner on the first day), but registration is required.
 The event will be hosted at [Centrum Wiskunde & Informatica (CWI)](http://www.cwi.nl) at the Science Park in Amsterdam.
+- Directions for coming to CWI by car can be found [here](https://www.cwi.nl/how-reach-cwi-car).
+- Directions for coming to CWI by public transport can be foud [here](https://www.cwi.nl/how-reach-cwi-public-transport).

 ### Registration